 Implementing ISO 27001

-Considering adopting ISO 27001 but unsure whether it will work for your organization?
-Although implementing ISO 27001 takes time and effort, it isn’t as expensive or as difficult as you may think.
+Implementing ISO 27001 takes time and effort, but it isn’t as expensive or as difficult as you may think.
 There are different ways of going about implementation with varying costs.

-We’ve trained more than 7,000 professionals on information security management system (ISMS) implementations and audits worldwide, and helped more than 600 organizations with ISO 27001 compliance and certification projects.
+We’ve trained more than 7,000 professionals on ISMS (information security management system) implementations and audits worldwide and helped more than 600 organizations comply with and certify to ISO 27001.
 Our experience means we know exactly what it takes to make a project succeed.

 ISO 27001 implementation checklist